erikschlegel/planet2elastic/README.md

 ```

 ##Setup
 Please complete the following steps before you kickoff the elastic indexing.
 This assumes you have some general familiarity with elasticsearch.
+Please refer to this [Gist](https://gist.github.com/erikschlegel/0f4330009c7c5ae83831889609a8bb7c) if you have an Azure subscription and in need of a cloud-based elastic cluster.

 ###Environment Settings
 Setup the following environment variables to specify the destination elastic cluster.
 This assumes your elastic cluster has basic authentication enabled, via [Shield](https://www.elastic.co/guide/en/shield/current/enable-basic-auth.html).